taylorbrooks10/moralpain_dev/requirements/domain-analysis/MDCS.md

 ### General

-* promoting physician-nurse collegial relationships through interprofessional forums, facilitating  changes  in  the  workenvironment,   educating   nurse   leaders   about   moral   distress,   and   encouraging advocacy  on  behalf  of  patients  (McAndrew  et  al.2011;  Karanikola  et  al.2014; Wiegand  and  Funk2012).
+* promoting physician-nurse collegial relationships through interprofessional forums, facilitating  changes  in  the  work environment,   educating   nurse   leaders   about   moral   distress,   and   encouraging advocacy  on  behalf  of  patients  (McAndrew  et  al.2011;  Karanikola  et  al.2014; Wiegand  and  Funk2012).
 In  large  part,  general  strategies  have  not  been  tested empirically for effects on clinicians’ moral distress.

 ## Measures